Co-parenting through divorce: an upside

 Caught in a web of bitter resentment, hostility and shame created by their parents, children have little or no defenses.
 They can’t protect themselves against the rock that they are shattered — unable to “choose” one parent over the other.

 Children love both parents.
-Their suffering is great and often permanent when exposed to tirades by one spouse over another in front of the fragile souls of their kids.
+Their suffering is great and often permanent when exposed to tirades directed by one spouse to another in front of the fragile souls of their kids.

 In the best interests of the child and yourself